svenkeidel/sturdy/README.md

 I want to thank all people that have contributed to this project (in alphabetical order):

-Matthijs Bijman
-Sebastian Erdweg
-Jente Hidskes
-Wouter Raateland
+Matthijs Bijman, Sebastian Erdweg, Jente Hidskes, Wouter Raateland